 Discover the effects of nutrition on health, human performance, and reduction of chronic disease throughout the lifespan.
-Topics covered also include disordered eating, weight management, supplements, and societal and cultural issues related to nutrition.
-Course is graded on a S/U basis.
-Special Notes: Carries cross-credit in BUILD Health Wellness.
+Topics include: disordered eating, weight management, supplements, and societal and cultural issues related to nutrition.

+Special Notes: This course carries cross-credit in BUILD Health Wellness.
+Graded on an S/U basis.

-BEL 065 · Beginning Acting 2 Credits
+BEL 065 • Beginning Acting 2 Credits

 An introduction to the art of performance/acting.
-Through a variety of acting exercises and performance experiences, students are encouraged to expand personal creative talents and grow in their understanding of the art and craft of acting.
+Through a variety of acting exercises and performance experiences, students expand personal creative talents and grow in their understanding of the art and craft of acting.